AgustinSRG/PersonalMediaVault/backend/README.md

 go build -o pmvd
 ```

-The build command will create a binary in the currenct directory, called `pmvd`, or `pmvd.exe` if you are using Windows.
+The build command will create a binary in the current directory, called `pmvd`, or `pmvd.exe` if you are using Windows.

 ## Usage